 For more detail, read our review of the FLIT-16 and our first ride review of the FLIT M2.

 If you’re after a bike that looks utterly unique, and is low maintenance, then look no further than the Honbike Uni4.
-Nothing if not distinctive, the single tubed mid-frame and single sided chainstay also provides an “excellent ride”, according to our reviewer, Ian.
+Nothing if not distinctive, the single-tubed mid-frame and single sided chainstay also provides an “excellent ride” according to our reviewer, Ian.

-It weighs just over 20kg so it's not as lightweight as some others on this list, but for those wanting something that won’t require a lot of cleaning, the belt drive is surely an attractive proposition.
+It weighs just over 20kg, so it's not as lightweight as some others on this list, but for those wanting something that won’t require a lot of cleaning, the belt drive is surely an attractive proposition.
 Paired with a 250W rear hub motor, there’s lots to like about this unique looking e-bike.

 For more detail, read our review of the Honbike Uni4.

-3. Ado Air 28 - £1,362 (best step-through single-speed e-bike)
+Ado Air 28 - £1,399

-A budget conscious e-bike at under £1,500, the Ado Air 28 impressed our reviewer, Stu, for its decent spec list, including the fact it’s belt driven.
+A budget sensitive e-bike at under £1,500, the Ado Air 28 impressed our reviewer, Stu, for its decent spec list, including the fact it’s belt driven.
 He also picked up on the lightness of the bike, which at 21kg is not too bad for a bike of its type.
 This also means it’s easier to control at lower speeds, which can only be of benefit when riding in traffic and urban areas.

 The power for this bike comes from a rear hub motor, and unlike others at this price point, it offers a smooth delivery of the assistance without any overrun of power once you’ve stopped pedalling.
-It provides up to 37.5Nm of torque so it's not the punchiest of motors, but it’ll do for most terrain.
+It only provides up to 37.5Nm of torque, so it's not the punchiest of motors, but it’ll do for most terrain.

 For more detail, read our review of the Ado Air 28.

-5. Cowboy Cruiser ST – from £2,190 (best looking single-speed e-bike)
+Cowboy Cruiser ST - £2,599

 For more detail, read our review of the Cowboy Cruiser ST.

-6. Volt London - £2,299 (best of British)
+Volt London - £2,099

 The Volt London is a pretty slick looking urban e-bike, complete with front pizza rack for all your ‘za carrying needs.
 It’s powered by a Spintech branded Bafang rear hub motor, which has a decent torque sensor to help get you going.